 1. Did you avoid this most common mistake?

 Going in blind and not researching the best design practices for your specific marketplace is a common mistake.
 Often resulting in a logo that instantly looks out of place, sends the wrong message, and fails to engage.
-However, it’s also easily avoidable; all it takes is a quick bit of research.
+However, it’s also easily avoidable; all it takes is a quick research.

 2. Have you designed with your audience in mind?

 Another newbie error is forgetting your audience and creating a logo with unclear intentions.
 Logos aren’t there to look pretty; we design them so they emotionally connect and instantly engage our audience’s attention.

 And we must do as people form an opinion on your website within 50 milliseconds (0.05 seconds) of landing, and the first visual they see is your logo.
 If you don’t in-fuse it with design elements your audience subconsciously expects to see, viewers won’t hesitate to press the back button.

 The visual intention is the message you want your logo to convey; it also relays your brand’s values and purpose and creates the emotional link required to engage your audience.
 This is where designing with your audience in mind comes into play.